-9.2.11 Lug Nuts
+9.2.11 Lug Nuts Or Bolts

-Lug nuts are prone to loosen right after a wheel is mounted to a hub.
-When driving on a remounted wheel, check to see if the lug nuts are tight after the first 10, 25 and 50 miles of driving, and before each tow thereafter.
+Lug nuts or bolts are prone to loosen right after a wheel is mounted to a hub.
+When driving on a remounted wheel, check to see if the lug nuts or bolts are tight after the first 10, 25 and 50 miles of driving, and before each tow thereafter.